capstone-projects-2024-fall/devs-and-dragons/documentation/docs/system-architecture/sequence-diagrams.md

     activate AvatarTab
     AvatarTab-->>User: Displays success message and updated avatar preview deactivate AvatarTab
     deactivate User
 ```
 1. From the homepage, the user selects "Avatar" tab.
-2. The user selects between three avatar options.
+2. The user selects between six avatar options.
-3. The user selects the different customization options for the following:
+3. The user selects a color-scheme for the selected avatar.
-   - Hair color
-   - Skin color
-   - Armor color
 4. User selects "Save Changes" button.

 ## Use Case 5 - Adding a Friend